omdevteam/om/docs_src/index.rst

 Recommended Citation
 --------------------

-If you use OnDA in your experiment, please cite the following paper:
+If you use OM in your experiment, please keep citing the original OnDA paper until a new publication for OM is available:

   Mariani V., Morgan A., Yoon C.H., Lane T.J., White T.A., O'Grady C., Kuhn M., Aplin S., Koglin J., Barty A., Chapman H.N., **OnDA: online data analysis and feedback for